-D. Wall Exit into metal tee-box.

-- 1. Mark the plumb line on the wall directly behind the center of the heater.
-(See Figure 17) - 2.
-Place the vertical portion of the heater pipe and the elbow in position and project a point onto the plumb line level with the center of the elbow. - Measure up so there will be at least 1/4" rise per foot of horizontal connector pipe, maintaining clearances to ceiling as noted in Figure 17.
-This will give you the center of the hole for the chimney penetration. - 4.
-After locating the center of the penetration, install the tee box and chimney as per the chimney manufacturer's specifications. - Connect the chimney collar to the tee-box using #24 ga.-minimum blued or black steel connector pipe.
+- B. Wall Exit into metal tee-box. - 1.
+Mark the plumb line on the wall directly behind the center of the heater.
+(See figure 5). - Place the vertical portion of the heater pipe and the elbow in position and project a point onto the plumb line level with the center of the elbow. - Measure up so there will be at least 1/4" rise per, foot of horizontal connector pipe, maintaining clearances to ceiling as noted in Figure 5.
+This will give you the center of the hole for the chimney penetration. - After locating the center or the penetration, install the tee box and chimney as per the chimney manufacturer's specifications. - Connect the chimney collar to the tee-box using #24 ga.-minimum blued or black steel connector pipe.
 DO NOT use galvanized pipe.

 Connect each section so the crimped end faces downward, and secure each section to each other using at least three steel sheet metal screws or rivets.

-6. Using the screws and pipe mounting clips provided in the free-standing kit, secure the pipe to the heater (See Figure 17).
-The optional New Buck Corp.
-Chimney Connector may also be used instead of the pipe mounting clips if desired.
+6. Using the screws and pipe mounting clips provided in the freestanding kit, secure the pipe to the heater.
+(See Figure 5)

-E. Wall Exit into Masonry
+C. Wall Exit into Masonry

-Before connecting the Models 41 and 50 to a masonry chimney, determine that the masonry fireplace wall pass-through connector thimble meets the NFPA-211 Code and local building codes and is a minimum of 18" from the ceiling.
+Before connecting the Models 70 and 71 to a masonry chimney, determine that the masonry fireplace wall pass-through connector thimble meets the NFPA-211 Code and local building codes and is a minimum of 18" from the ceiling.
 If the connector thimble does not meet these codes, the pass-through connector must be modified.